ianmcook/tidyquery/README.md

     Examples of unsupported join queries include non-equijoin queries and outer join queries with qualified references to the join column(s).
+  - In the code printed by `show_dplyr()`, calls to functions with more than five arguments are truncated.
+All arguments after the fifth are replaced with `...`.
+This is caused by a limitation of the rlang package.

 ## Related Work